kjhealy/kieranhealy.hugo/content/blog/making-slides.markdown

 When presenting data or results on slides, try to use figures rather than tables as much as you can.
 If nothing else, tables are hard to even see properly on a big screen, let alone quickly interpret.
 Large screens have lower resolutions than you think.
 Things that appear quite legible on your beautiful, high-resolution laptop screen will be much harder to see on a six-foot wide projected image from twenty feet away.
 (That applies to figures, too by the way.)

-Learn how to make your figures and graphs properly.
-I have [written a book on data visualization](http://socviz.co) that teaches you how to do this, so I won't go over that here.
-Just notice, though, that the figure here has many deliberate design elements meant to help the audience.
+Learn how to make figures and graphs properly.
+That's a skill that goes far beyond giving talks.
+I have [written a book on data visualization](http://socviz.co) that teaches you how to do it.
+Just notice here, though, that the figure here has many deliberate design elements meant to help the audience.
 The estimates are ordered by magnitude.
 The gridlines are visible but subtle.
 The zero line is slightly emphasized, and so on.

 {{% figure src = "https://kieranhealy.org/files/misc/sampletalk-015.png" alt = "" caption = "" %}}